DHTMLX/docs-kanban/docs/guides/integration_with_angular.md

 }
 ~~~

-In the above code we also specified the `ngOnDestroy()` method that contains the `kanban.destructor()` expression to clear the component when it is no longer needed.
+In the above code you also specified the `ngOnDestroy()` method that contains the `_board.destructor()` expression to clear the component when it is no longer needed.

 #### Loading data